New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Transceiver Design for OTFS System

 The related research topics for multiple access using OTFS are of importance in practice.
 Two AMP-based detectors were introduced in~\cite{Geyao2021OTFSNOMA} for signal detection of coded OTFS-NOMA, namely, the orthogonal AMP with linear MMSE (for stationary user) and the Gaussian AMP with EP (for mobile user).
 Convergence analysis for these two detectors was conducted using the extrinsic information transfer (EXIT) chart, and the advantages of these two detectors over the conventional receiver were verified by numerical results.
 A robust beamforming design was introduced to facilitate the application of OTFS-NOMA in~\cite{Zhiguo2020robust}.
 Particularly, the beamforming problem was formulated to maximize the low-mobility users' data rate while maintaining the targeted data rate of the high-mobility user.
 Numerical results demonstrated that a significant performance gain can be obtained by the proposed beamforming design in comparison to the random beamforming technology.
 The OTFS-NOMA detection using MMSE and SIC was considered in~\cite{Chatterjee2021NOMA}, where low-density parity check (LDPC) codes were applied to facilitate the SIC detection.
 Both system-level and link-level simulations were developed and compared against the existing multiple access schemes.
 Numerical results demonstrated that the NOMA-OTFS could provide a higher achievable rate than the orthogonal multiple access schemes based on OTFS.
+The work of \cite{shi2023screcy} investigateed the security performance of a cooperative multicast-unicast system, where the users exhibit the feature of high mobility and developed the OTFS-NOMA transmission scheme.
+Furthermore, the authors proposed a power allocation method to strike a trade-off between the reliability of multicast streaming and the confidentiality of unicast streaming and utilized the relay selection strategy to improve the security of unicast streaming.
+Simulation results showed the superiority of the NOMA-OTFS-based cooperative transmission in terms of both reliability and security for multicast-unicast streaming.
 The channel estimation for OTFS-SCMA was studied in~\cite{Thomas2022CSC}.
 Particularly, the channel estimation was developed based on the convolutional sparse coding approach by leveraging the embedded pilot scheme.
 It was shown that the proposed scheme can maintain a minimal overhead requirement equivalent to a single user without degrading the estimation performance.
 A novel random access preamble waveform for OTFS-based uplink multiple access was proposed in~\cite{Sinha2020OTFSMA}, which can efficiently eliminate the round-trip propagation delay between the user and the BS.
 Numerical results have shown that the proposed preamble waveform enjoys a better timing error probability than the currently deployed counterpart in 4G systems in the presence of Doppler spread.
 The user diversity for the OTFS-based random access system was studied in~\cite{Armed2022UD}.
 The key idea of this work is to assign the available radio resources to the user with the largest number of channel taps, which results in enhanced channel diversity.
 Extensive numerical results have demonstrated that the proposed scheme outperforms the conventional OTFS-based random access in terms of the BER.